Manuvr/Digitabulum-Firmware/DEVLOG.md

     283168    2800    9664  295632 New baseline after adding to PMU.
     283388    2800    9700  295888 Building up support for the BT module.

+My god....
+RNBase has bad smell.
+Three refactors died in there and were never cleaned out.

+    283564    2800    9716  296080 Can stand it no longer...
+About to cull...